ckastbjerg/issuu-maze/README.md

 ## Todo

+Hackday goals:
 - [x] Beautify code
 - [x] Add takana
-- [ ] Allow multiple searches (without reloading)
 - [x] Create custom 3d reader (load individual pages when document cover is clicked)
+- [x] Allow multiple searches (without reloading)
+- [ ] cue up clicks for reader to enhance experience...
+- [ ] Have documents transition in when search is performed (like in "The Matrix" weapon scene!)

+Nice to have:
 - [ ] Create overlay when hovering document cover to display some metadata
-- [ ] Have documents transition in when search is performed (like in "The Matrix" weapon scene!)
 - [ ] Fix covers/pages being inverted
-- [ ] Add auto prefixing (or just manual)
+- [ ] Add prefixing
-- [ ] Add arms/gun/something like in a FPS
 - [ ] Improove rotation (currently walls gets in the way)
 - [ ] Don't allow walking through walls
 - [ ] Only render visible documents to screen
 - [ ] Create option to configure maze layout runtime (a map editor)
 - [ ] Improove wall generation algorithm (in some scenarios walls colide)
+- [ ] Add arms/gun/something like in a FPS (oh yeah!)